electronicsleep/SystemCapture/README.md

 Raise threshold to desired level or use auto NumCPU option to log details.

-Tested/working with Debian Linux and MacOS Sierra.
+Tested with Ubuntu / Debian Linux and MacOS Sierra.

 Should work on all Linux and MacOS versions.